sanjanb/langchain/about.md

 content-type: eg
 ---

-# About Sanjan B M

-I'm **Sanjan B M** an engineer and writer focused on making AI concepts practical and accessible.
+I'm **Sanjan B M**—an engineer and writer focused on making AI concepts practical and accessible.

 My areas of interest:

-- 🤖 Generative AI systems and application architecture
+- Generative AI systems and application architecture
-- 📚 Learning frameworks that build durable understanding
+- Learning frameworks that build durable understanding
-- 🔧 Clear abstractions over implementation complexity
+- Clear abstractions over implementation complexity

 I believe in learning that compounds across domains rather than chasing trends.

-> _"The best way to understand AI is to build with it."_
+> *"The best way to understand AI is to build with it."*

 ---